NicolaWealth/chan_log/README.md

 ![Code Cov](https://img.shields.io/badge/dynamic/json?url=https%3A%2F%2Fgithub.com%2Fnicolawealth%2Fchan_log%2Fraw%2Fmain%2Fcodecov/badge.json&query=%24.message&label=Code%20Coverage&color=%24.color)

 # Introduction
-The `chan_log` package functionality for dynamic message logging based on provided channels (or flags).
+The `chan_log` package provides functionality for dynamic message logging based on provided channels (or flags).

 # Installation
 This package should be installed via npm.
 You must have npm installed first.
 The following can be run on the commandline to install the `chan_log` package with npm: